CrystalGRW: Generative Modeling of Crystal Structures with Targeted Properties via Geodesic Random Walks: Results and Discussion

 \subsection{Generating realistic structures}

-We use the MP-20 dataset, containing 45K training crystal structures with compounds of up to 10 elements and atomic numbers up to 94, acquired from the Materials Project database \cite{Jain2013materialsproject}, to train and evaluate the model.
-We generated 10,062 structures where the number of atoms for each structure is sampled from a distribution the same as in the MP-20 training set (see Fig.~\ref{fig:mp20_stats}(a)).
+We train and evaluate the model on the ALEX-MP-20 dataset, which contains 675,204 crystal structures \cite{Zeni2025mattergen}.
+Each structure contains up to 20 atoms per unit cell, includes up to 10 different elements per compound, and involves only elements with atomic numbers no greater than 83.
+The dataset is a union of materials from Alexandria materials database \cite{Alexandria1, Alexandria2} and Materials Project database \cite{Jain2013materialsproject} where all structures have an energy above the convex hull ($E_{\textrm{hull}}$) less than 100 meV/atom.
+We generated 10$^4$ structures where the number of atoms for each structure is sampled from a distribution the same as in the ALEX-MP-20 training set (see Fig.~\ref{fig:alexmp20_stats}(a)).
 CrystalGRW starts with random atomic positions, atomic types, and lattice matrices, and then iteratively denoises them through GRW for $K$ steps until they approach candidate crystal structures using Algorithm~\ref{algo:reverse_grw_real}.

 Two criteria are used to evaluate whether generated structures are considered to be valid: 1) all interatomic distances be at least 0.5 {\AA} (i.e., structural validity); 2) the total charge of the atoms be neutral \cite{Xie2022cdvae} (i.e., compositional validity).
 Although these criteria are relatively loose, as noted in Ref.~\cite{Xie2022cdvae}, they provide a useful sanity check for the model’s outcomes.
-For the 10,062 generated structures from CrystalGRW, all are structurally valid, while 85.40\% have valid compositions (Table~\ref{tab:validity}).
-These results are in comparable to other models.
+For the $10^4$ structures generated by CrystalGRW, all are structurally valid, and 90.74\% of generated structures are compositionally valid, surpassing the performance of other models (see Table~\ref{tab:validity}).